lrobins1/crowd_counting/docs/source/al_train.rst

 The :ref:`rst_model` contain two functions to load models :

-The first one is used to load one of the pretrained models available in the librairy.It can be used as follows.
+The first one is used to load one of the pretrained models available in the librairy.
+It can be used as follows.

 .. code-block:: python